 Equality and diversity is a core principle both within the School of Physics and Astronomy, and the University of Birmingham at large.
 A dedicated and continuous effort is being made to actively identify and address issues of inequity within the school.
 If you have either experienced or witnessed harassment within the school, please read the Get help section of this site for available options.

-former head of School of Physics and Astronomy
+Head of School of Physics and Astronomy

 Also in 'Equality and Diversity'